HunterKleinschmidt/analytics-portfolio/leading-analysts/README.md

 As Lead Data Analyst at Klein Training, I guided a team of data science interns through impactful analytics projects in a dynamic startup setting.
 My leadership blended technical mentorship with strategic oversight, delivering tools and insights that fueled data-driven decisions—all while navigating the confidentiality and ambiguity of a private company.

-Below are three projects spanning 2023–2024 that highlight my management approach, from defining objectives to driving results.
+Below are three projects spanning 2023–2024 that highlight my approach to leading analysts, from defining objectives to driving results.

 ---

 ## My Leadership Approach
-- **Role**: Lead Data Analyst & Project Manager
+- **Role**: Lead Data Analyst
-- **Duration**: January 2023 – August 2024
+- **Duration**: December 2021 – August 2024
 - **Team**: 3 Data Science Interns
 - **Strategies**:
   - **Structured Planning**: Partnered with interns to craft tailored Statements of Work (SOWs), ensuring clarity, focus, and alignment with business goals.